6.11.7 Detailing

 - resistance to sulfate attack.

 Render should be protected from damage by copings, cappings or sills made of a material of low permeability or with suitably detailed DPCs.
-A minimum 40mm projection with a throating or drip detail should be provided to all copings, cappings and sills.
+All copings, cappings and sills should have an efficient throat or drip on the underside which should be not less than 40mm away from the face of the rendered wall.

 Where raked roof abutments occur against a rendered masonry wall, preformed cavity trays and appropriate flashings should be provided.
 Clauses 6.1.17 and 7.2.20 contain guidance for stepped cavity trays and flashings to masonry walls.